 66. Breath, blood or urine sample, police powers to require etc.

-(1) A member of the Police Force may require the driver or person in charge of a motor vehicle, or any person he has reasonable grounds to believe was the driver or person in charge of a motor vehicle, to provide a sample of his breath for a preliminary test in accordance with the directions of the member of the Police Force, and for the purposes of this subsection may require that person to wait at the place at which the first-mentioned requirement was made.
+(1) A police officer may require the driver or person in charge of a motor vehicle, or any person he has reasonable grounds to believe was the driver or person in charge of a motor vehicle, to provide a sample of his breath for a preliminary test in accordance with the directions of the police officer, and for the purposes of this subsection may require that person to wait at the place at which the first-mentioned requirement was made.

-(1aa) A member of the Police Force may —
+(1aa) A police officer may —

 (a) call upon the driver of a motor vehicle to stop the vehicle;

-(b) direct the driver of a motor vehicle to wait at a place indicated by the member of the Police Force,
+(b) direct the driver of a motor vehicle to wait at a place indicated by the police officer,

 in order that a requirement may be made under subsection (1).

-(1a) Where a member of the Police Force —
+(1a) Where a police officer —

 (a) has reasonable grounds to believe that the presence of a motor vehicle has occasioned, or its use has been an immediate or proximate cause of, personal injury or damage to property; and